appium/appium-safari-driver/README.md

 def setup_module(module):
     common_caps = {
+        # It does not really matter what to put there, although setting 'Safari' might cause a failure
+        # depending on the particular client library
         'browserName': 'AppiumSafari',
+        # automationName capability presence is mandatory for this Safari Driver to be selected
         'automationName': 'Safari',
     }
     real_device_caps = {
         **common_caps,
         'platformName': 'iOS',
+        # This capability is optional
         'safari:deviceType': 'iPhone',
         # Do not forget to verify that Remote Automation is enabled for this device
         'safari:deviceUDID': '<MyDeviceUDID>',